Planetbiru/MagicObject/tutorial.md

 }
 ```

+**8. findLastBy**

-* findLastBy &raquo; search data from database by any column values and return last record.
+&raquo; search data from database by any column values and return last record.
 This method require database connection.

 Method type: magic